ofbennett/nhs-prescribing-etl-pipeline/README.md

 - **Data from these staging tables are transformed and loaded into a data warehouse table schema (see below)**
 - **Automated data quality checks are run to ensure the pipeline ran correctly**
 - A local Python script runs a series of queries against the data warehouse and saves the results as CSV files in an S3 bucket and then also locally
-- These results are sent to the web app which generates a visualisation
+- These results are bundled together with the web app which generates a visualisation once deployed

 Apache Airflow is used to schedule and orchestrate the steps in **bold**.
 The Airflow dependancy DAG is illustrated here: